Newstead College

-In 2023 student enrolments were 400.

 History

 The first intake of students to Newstead College was in 1997, However, in late 1996 high school students from around the region were shown through the college while the final work was carried out.
 During 1997, the College hosted various government figures who toured the College grounds and students attended many ceremonies for the College opening.

 Curriculum

 Newstead College offers a broad range of subjects and study options.
 There is a wide offering of both TASC-approved subjects and VET courses.
 These include;